 That means more minutes for the starters, who could get into the mid- to high-20s.
 Stephen Curry missed the last game for personal reasons, so he could get more playing time than fellow All-Stars Kevin Durant and Klay Thompson.

 Though Damian Jones is likely to get another start, Kerr reserves to option to go with Bell or Looney.
 In any case, Jones almost certainly will get more than the 13.5 minutes he averaged in the first two games.
 The Warriors have until Oct.
 15 to decide whether to extend his rookie contract.
 They're expected to do so.

 Quinn Cook, who last season parlayed a two-way contract into an NBA roster spot, has yet to established a clear lead at the point over camp invitee Tyler Ulis.

-Kerr, wanting to take a closer look at Ulis, gave the third-year pro the start in Seattle.
+Kerr, wanting to take a closer look at Ulis, gave the third-year man the start in Seattle.
 He played relatively well but was a reluctant shooter.
-That might have been because Klay Thompson was on target and Kevin Durant was the highlighted player of the evening.
+That may have been because Klay Thompson was on target and Kevin Durant was the highlighted player of the evening.

 Cook's challenge is fairly simple: He has to shoot better.
 After becoming the G-League's first and only member of 50-40-90 Club, he was solid last season with the Warriors -- particularly in games he started -- and led the team in scoring five times.

-Through the first two games this preseason, he's shooting 4-of-15 from the field, including 0-of-7 from deep.
+Through the first two games, he's shooting 4-of-15 from the field, including 0-of-7 from deep.